 Prune Purée is also another good way to eat your “dried plums.”
 Available in most grocery stores or you can make your own.
 Prune Purée can be used as a fat substitute in baked goods by replacing the butter or fat with an equal amount of prune puree.
 Therefore you are cutting the calories in half, eliminating almost all of the fat plus adding fiber.
 Also by replacing the fat with prune puree, you can reduce the cholesterol to almost zero and reduce the calories by up to 30 percent in many recipes.
 Prune purée adds moisture, gives a slightly chewy texture and adds a nice prune/plum flavor.
 Give it a try and see what you think.
 Spread some prune purée on scones, muffins or on a piece of thick country bread.

 - In a food processor, process dried plums and water until pureed.

 - Cover and refrigerate up to 1 month.

 Make Some Prune Filling

 Another wonderful way to use “dried plums” is to make prune filling.
 Many European countries use prune filling extensively in baking.
 Prune filling can be used for many baked goods such as: cakes, cookies, pastries, kolaches, rugelach, and pierogi.
 You can also spread it on toasted raisin bread and/or fruitcake.

-grated lemon zest (substitute orange or tangerine, if desired)
+- 1 teaspoon grated lemon zest substitute orange or tangerine, if desired

-lemon juice (substitute orange or tangerine, if desired)
+- 3 tablespoons lemon juice substitute orange or tangerine, if desired

 Here is a fantastic recipe showcasing prunes.
 Banana Prune Muffins